nicklaw5/greasd/README.md

 # greasd
-A static HTML site generator greasing the wheels of you next project.
+A static HTML site generator greasing the wheels of your next project.

 ### Features
 - Sass for CSS compiling